Special & Archival Collections

 Using Archival Collections

 Material in Archives/Special Collections is often unique and rare, and does not circulate.
 Material is available for use in the library under the supervision of staff.
 If you would like to make an appointment to use the archives/special collections, or have questions about the collections, please contact: NH State Library Reference Desk at (603- 271-2144).
 If you come to the library without an appointment, but would like to use Special Collections/Archives material, go to the Reference Desk for assistance.
-Much of the material comprisingthe Special Collections and Archives is not yet online, but is available for library use in consultation with staff.
-Finding aids for the collections listed below are available online (click on the title to be connected to the finding aid).
+Much of the material comprising the Special Collections and Archives is not yet online, but is available for library use in consultation with staff.
+Finding aids for specific collections are listed below and are available online (click on the title to be connected to the finding aid).

 Copyright and Terms of Use